-Christian Capozzoli is an American actor, author, writer and improviser.
-He was born in Rochester, NY.
+Christian Capozzoli is an American actor, author and improviser.
 He has a B.F.A. in Writing, Literature and Publishing from Emerson College and a Masters in Literature and Education from Harvard University.
-Capozzoli has been improvising at the Upright Citizens Brigade Theater for the last decade and his improvisation methods are now taught the world over.

-Christian Capozzoli has had the fortune to work with top comedic voices in TV and Film, including Stephen Colbert, Lena Dunham, Robert Smigel and Adam Sandler.
-He has appeared on Comedy Central’s Colbert Report, Amazon’s Red Oaks, HBO’s GIRLS and made his feature film debut in The Week Of.
+He has been lucky to work with top comedic voices in TV and Film, including Stephen Colbert, Lena Dunham, Robert Smigel and Adam Sandler.
+He has appeared on Comedy Central’s Colbert Report, Amazon’s Red Oaks, HBO’s GIRLS and made his feature film debut in Netflix’s The Week Of.

 Capozzoli has been cast in number of pilots, Motel Hell, Take It Personal, Take Back the Block, 4Track, and Flushed.
 He has appeared in short films which have screened at festivals around the world including the Toronto International Film Festival and Stanley Film festival.
 His work has also been featured on Splitsider, Buzzfeed, Funny or Die, and College Humor.